port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-mapping.md

 <br/><br/>

 Clicking on this entry will open the mapping configuration.
-Note that Port provides default mapping with some common properties:
+Note that Port provides default mapping, providing values to the properties defined in the relevant blueprint:

 <img src='/img/software-catalog/customize-integrations/mappingExampleGithub.png' width='80%' />